Sembiance/dexvert/README.md

   		Valid families: archive document audio music video image 3d font text executable rom other or all Successes will be stored in <outputDirPath>/<family>/<format>/ sub dirs
-  		WARNING: Multiple successes could use a lot of disk space --keepGoing                                    When brute forcing, don't stop at the first success.
+  		WARNING: Multiple successes could use a lot of disk space --asFormat [family/formatid]                   Convert the format as a specific format.
+Don't identify the file --keepGoing                                    When brute forcing, don't stop at the first success.
 Try them all.
   --alwaysBrute                                  When brute forcing, always brute force, even if we have an exact id match.
   --outputState                                  If set, will output the state as JSON